4.8

 This kind of coverage rewards safe drivers who would otherwise pay unreasonably high auto insurance premiums.
 Usage-based insurance allows insurance companies to set premiums based on how you actually behave behind the wheel rather than how insurance companies think you may behave.

-While factors like the type of vehicle you are insuring and your age, driving record and address will all still play a role in determining how much you pay for car insurance, the cost of usage-based coverage is based mainly on how you drive in the real world.
+While factors like the type of vehicle you are insuring and your age, driving record and address will all still play a role in determining how much you pay for car insurance, the cost of usage-based coverage is based mainly on how you drive in the real world and, in the case of pay-as-you-go insurance, how far you drive each year.

 Insurance companies use elaborate risk assessment models to set their premiums, which can mean soaring costs for young drivers, those who purchase high-performance vehicles or motorists with less than pristine driving records.